leveris133t/API-docs/statement/statement.md

 # Statement

-The **statement service** is responsable for configurating and generating a summary of the finantial transactions which have occurred in the user's bank account within a period of time.
+The **statement service** is responsible for configuring and generating a summary of the financial transactions which have occurred in the user's bank account within a period of time.

 ## Responsibilities of the service

 The statement service is responsible for:

-* **Configurating the regular statement generation** e.g. activation, frequency, delivery channel
+* **Configuring the regular statement generation** e.g. activation, frequency, delivery channel
 * **Providing the regular statement history**
 * **Generating on-demand statements**